Charles Manson: 1980s–1990s

 In the 1980s, Manson gave four interviews to the mainstream media.
 The first, recorded at California Medical Facility and aired on June 13, 1981, was by Tom Snyder for NBC's The Tomorrow Show.
 The second, recorded at San Quentin State Prison and aired on March 7, 1986, was by Charlie Rose for CBS News Nightwatch, and it won the national news Emmy Award for Best Interview in 1987.
 The third, with Geraldo Rivera in 1988, was part of the journalist's prime-time special on Satanism.
 At least as early as the Snyder interview, Manson's forehead bore a swastika in the spot where the X carved during his trial had been.
 Nikolas Schreck conducted an interview with Manson for his documentary Charles Manson Superstar.
 Schreck concluded Manson was not insane, but merely acting that way out of frustration.

 On September 25, 1984, Manson was imprisoned in the California Medical Facility at Vacaville when inmate Jan Holmstrom poured paint thinner on him and set him on fire, causing second and third degree burns on over 20 percent of his body.
 Holmstrom explained that Manson had objected to his Hare Krishna chants and verbally threatened him.
 After 1989, Manson was housed in the Protective Housing Unit at California State Prison, Corcoran, in Kings County.
 The unit housed inmates whose safety would be endangered by general-population housing.
 He had also been housed at San Quentin State Prison, California Medical Facility in Vacaville, Folsom State Prison and Pelican Bay State Prison.

+After his March 27, 1997 parole hearing, Manson refused to attend any of his later hearings.

 In June 1997, a prison disciplinary committee found that Manson had been trafficking drugs.
 He was moved from Corcoran State Prison to Pelican Bay State Prison a month later.